SA108 Form: Capital Gains Summary (Self Assessment)

 What is the HMRC SA108 Form?

-The hmrc sa108 is the Capital Gains summary section of your Self Assessment return.
+The HMRC SA108 is the Capital Gains summary section of your Self Assessment return.
 It provides HMRC with details of:

 - Sales of UK residential property (not your main home).